Last modified 1 year

 All you have to do is connect from your computer, tablet or phone to that access point and configure the meter, in a very simple way, through a web page, thanks to the fact that the program that we have recorded in the ESP8266 includes a web server with the necessary pages for easy setup.

 Normally your phone or tablet will open the configuration web page automatically as soon as it connects to the ESP-Easy access point, as you have seen in the video.
-If it doesn't, open a browser (Chrome, for example) and type the address 192.168.4.1 and hit enter.
+If it doesn't, open a browser on your mobile or tablet (Chrome, for example), type in the address 192.168.4.1 and hit enter.

 Configuration of the ESP8266 inputs and outputs